ajaytuniki/datasciencecoursera/README.md

 datasciencecoursera
 ===================
-The project is to establish certain goals of dynamic process
+The project is aimed to learn Data Science